sjbennett123/polarlarp/content/rules/rulebook/rulebook.md

 After all, if the world of Tyrra really existed and there really were Elves and Orcs and Hoblings, you would be able to easily distinguish between a real Dark Elf and someone disguised as a Dark Elf wearing fake ears and face paint.

 Certain distinguishing characteristics of a race can never be changed.
 If you are a Barbarian, you must dress in furs and leathers and talk in a barbaric fashion.
 If you are a Biata, you can’t shave off your eyebrows.
-If you are a Gypsy, you must speak with a Gypsy accent.
+If you are a Gadabari, you must speak with a Gadabari accent.

 You are allowed to disguise yourself in limited ways — for example, an Elf can wear a hat to hide his ears or a Drae can wear a hood to cover her face.
 You can wear a mask over your face, provided it is a Zorro-type of mask and not a monster mask.